 The Health and Safety Code requires every fire department to annually report to its administering authority (in this case, Oakland's mayor and city council) its compliance with the annual inspection requirement.
-The code also requires the mayor and city council to formally acknowledge receipt of the fire department's Statemandated inspections are vital to the safety of the Oakland community and should be a high priority for every resident.
+The code also requires the mayor and city council to formally acknowledge receipt of the fire department's compliance report.

-compliance report.
 This part of the code helps to holds policy makers accountable for progress on fire prevention resources and funding.